codefresh-io/docs.codefresh.io/_docs/docker-registries/external-docker-registries.md

 The registries can either be public or private.

 ## General configuration
-To configure your registries first click *Integrations* from the left sidebar and select the *integrations* tab.
-Then click the *Configure button*  under  **Docker Registry**.
+To configure your registries go to your Account Configuration, by clicking on *Account Settings* on the left sidebar.
+On the first section called *Integrations* click the *Configure* button next to *Docker Registry*.

 {% include image.html lightbox="true" file="/images/integrations/codefresh-integrations.png" url="/images/integrations/codefresh-integrations.png" alt="Codefresh Account Integration" max-width="80%" %}